How Severely will COVID-19 Impact SUI Tax Rates?

 - State Legislative Actions

-The COVID-19 pandemic has created an unprecedented surge in initial state unemployment insurance (“SUI”) claims.
-During the 19 weeks ending July 25, 2020, there were over 54 million initial unemployment claims filed.1 In its July 30 news release, the U.S. Department of Labor reported, “[t]he COVID-19 virus continues to impact the number of initial claims and insured unemployment.”
-The past 19 weeks mark the highest weekly levels of seasonally adjusted initial claims in the history of the seasonally adjusted series.
+The COVID-19 pandemic has created an unprecedented surge in initial state unemployment insurance (“SUI”) claims. **NEW** During the 52 weeks ended March 13, 2021, there were approximately 82.0 million initial unemployment claims filed.1 The COVID-19 virus continues to impact the number of initial claims and continued unemployment.
+The past 52 weeks mark the highest weekly levels of seasonally adjusted initial claims in the history of the seasonally adjusted series.
 The previous high during any single week was 695,000 in October of 1982.1

 Seasonally Adjusted U.S. Weekly Unemployment Claims2

 As shown in the above graphic, the Great Recession caused a slow increase in initial unemployment claims.
-In contrast, there has been a sharp spike in claims due to COVID-19.
+In contrast, there was a sharp spike in claims due to COVID-19.
 It’s not just the sharp spike in claims that are concerning, it’s the volume of continued weekly claims.
-Multiple weeks of unprecedented initial claims have a compounding effect and put stress on the SUI system.
+Quarters of unprecedented initial claims, and continued claims, have had a compounding effect and put stress on the SUI system as a whole.

-Average U.S. SUI tax rates declined over the past eight years (from 3.48% in 2012 to 1.88% in 20203).
-Any increase in unemployment claims associated with COVID-19 should not have an impact on already established 2020 calendar year rates.
+Average U.S. SUI tax rates declined over the past eight years (from 3.48% in 2012 to 1.78% in 20203).
+The increase in unemployment claims associated with COVID-19 did not have an impact on already established 2020 calendar year rates.

 For a majority of states, the computation date used to determine SUI tax rates for the upcoming calendar year is June 30.
 For these states, the computation date for calendar year 2021 is June 30, 2020.
 Typically, three or four months does not leave much time for the accumulation of charges to have a material impact on 2021 rates; the impact is likely to be felt more in 2022.
-However, because of the unprecedented volume of initial claims, the accumulation of benefits could materially impact calendar year 2021 rates.
+However, because of the unprecedented volume of initial claims, the accumulation of benefits has had an impact on calendar year 2021 rates, most of which have been issued.

 The primary cause for the surge in initial unemployment claims is a reduction in workforce.
 This causes a reduction in taxable wages used in the calculation of SUI tax rates.
 An immediate reduction in taxable payroll can exacerbate the negative impact of benefits, depending on the state.